d2l-ai/d2l-en/chapter_deep-learning-computation/parameters.md

 weights and biases, respectively.
 Both are stored as single precision floats.
-Note that the names of the parameters are allow us to *uniquely* identify each layer's parameters, even in a network contains hundreds of layers.
+Note that the names of the parameters allow us to *uniquely* identify each layer's parameters, even in a network containing hundreds of layers.

 ### Targeted Parameters

-Note that each parameters is represented as an instance of the `Parameter` class.
+Note that each parameter is represented as an instance of the `Parameter` class.
 To do anything useful with the parameters, we first need to access the underlying numerical values.